 Effectively carrying out a supervisor role is more "art" than science.
 Often, managers are left on their own to try and figure out how to implement their supervisor duties.
 Yet skilled supervisors are the primary extrinsic factor that creates strong employee engagement and performance.
 This highly interactive virtual training provides participants with immediately implementable tools and strategies.

 This workshop is one of MCN’s most popular trainings and consistently receives high evaluations.
-Previously only available as a six-hour in-person training, we are now also offering it as a virtual training spread over three two-hour sessions.
 You will receive with tools and ideas that you can immediately implement.

 During this training, you will: